TomaszWoloszyn983/mood-design-gift-shop/README.md

 Features and functionalities that have not been implemented at this stage, but they are planned to be implemented in the future.

-* Log in using Social Media account.
+* Log in using a Social Media account.
 * User Feedback and opinions.
 * Delete Account function.
 * Adding profile photos to the side navigation bar.